Consulta OnLine (periodico online) ISSN 1971-9892

 Abstract

-Constitutional Court declared unconstitutional a regional law regulating the
+69/2024, the Italian Constitutional Court declared unconstitutional a regional

-understand what regulatory space might be left, in this field, for regional
+and to understand what regulatory space might be left, in this field, for

 GIUSEPPE STARRANTINO